nystudio107/seomatic/README.md

 ## Changelog

+### 1.1.13 -- 2016.04.18

+* [Improved] SEOmatic now uses control panel sub-navs if you're running Craft 2.5 or later
+* [Improved] Updated the README.md

 ### 1.1.12 -- 2016.04.14

-* [Improved] [Improved] SEOmatic will now populate its FieldType with default values on saveElement(), which is triggered via import plugings and also via Settings → Edit My Section → hit Save
+* [Improved] SEOmatic will now populate its FieldType with default values on saveElement(), which is triggered via import plugings and also via Settings → Edit My Section → hit Save
 * [Improved] Updated the README.md

 ### 1.1.11 -- 2016.04.08